-4.3 Contraindications
+4.3 Contraindications:

-- Hypersensitivity to the active substance or to any of the excipients listed in section 6.1. - Active, or history of recurrent peptic ulcer/haemorrhage (two or more distinct episodes of proven ulceration or bleeding). - NSAIDs are contraindicated in patients who have previously shown hypersensitivity reactions (e.g. asthma, rhinitis, angioedema or urticaria) in response to ibuprofen, aspirin, or other non-steroidal anti-inflammatory drugs. - Hepatic failure and renal failure (see section 4.4). - Patients with established congestive heart failure (NYHA II-IV), ischemic heart disease, peripheral arterial disease and/or cerebrovascular disease. - History of gastrointestinal bleeding or perforation, related to previous NSAIDs therapy. - Active bleedings or bleeding disorders.

-• Aceclofenac should not be prescribed during pregnancy, especially during the last trimester of pregnancy, unless there are compelling reasons for doing so.
-The lowest effective dosage should be used (see section 4.6).
+- Hypersensitivity to the active substance or to any of the excipients - Active, or history of recurrent peptic ulcer/haemorrhage (two or more distinct episodes of proven ulceration or bleeding). - NSAIDs are contraindicated in patients who have previously shown hypersensitivity reactions (e.g. asthma, rhinitis, angioedema or urticaria) in response to ibuprofen, aspirin, or other non-steroidal anti-inflammatory drugs. - Hepatic failure and renal failure. - Patients with established congestive heart failure (NYHA II-IV), ischemic heart disease, peripheral arterial disease and/or cerebrovascular disease. - History of gastrointestinal bleeding or perforation, related to previous NSAIDs therapy. - Active bleedings or bleeding disorders. - Aceclofenac Extended Release Tablets 200 mg should not be prescribed during pregnancy, especially during the last trimester of pregnancy, unless there are compelling reasons for doing so.
+The lowest effective dosage should be used.

-4.4 Special warnings and precautions for use
+4.4 Special warning and precautions for use:

-Undesirable effects may be minimised by using the lowest effective dose for the shortest duration necessary to control symptoms (see section 4.2, and GI and cardiovascular risks below).
+Undesirable effects may be minimised by using the lowest effective dose for the shortest duration necessary to control symptoms

-The use of aceclofenac with concomitant NSAIDs including cyclooxygenase-2 selective inhibitors should be avoided (see section 4.5).
+The use of Aceclofenac Extended Release Tablets 200 mg with concomitant NSAIDs including cyclooxygenase-2 selective inhibitors should be avoided.